m-hanson-5/As-Built-Downloader/README.md

 # As-Built & GIS Request Automation Tool

-This tool automates the processing of survey requests for as-built drawings and GIS data files.
+This tool automates the processing of requests for as-built drawings and GIS data files.
 It monitors the specified survey feature class for new requests—specifically, new features where the `FulfilledDate` field is `null` (unfulfilled).

+Permissions are handled through a list of email addresses in config.json to match to the one entered by the survey respondent.

+A setup.py script is included to help initialize the config.json file.

 ## How It Works